harriet-mason/ggdibbler/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

-* Resubmitting after addressing the issues outlined in Uwe's email.

-* Resubmitting again after added return documentation to scale_type as mentioned in Konstanze's email

-* Fixed Latex issue from building the manual
+* This version is a much more significant implementation of the uncertainty visualisation system implemented in the previous version.
+The package is now a full replication of ggplot2 that allows users to pass random variables to any aesthetic.